JustinMountain/personal-blog/projects/running-ansible-in-my-homelab.md

 ### 📋 Setting Up An Inventory

 Ansible uses inventory files to track the servers that it should manage.
-First, we need to make a hosts file, `./ansible/inventory/hosts`.
+I did this through a `hosts` file:

 ```
 # Create an ansible directory